brendt/stitcher.io/src/content/blog/2020-11-29-when-i-lost-a-few-hundred-leads.md

 The database however expected a boolean value, and thus an error was thrown.

 This isn't that big of a problem, albeit not that no one knew of it.
 The second part of the bug was the empty page: this one was served directly from nginx whenever an error would occur — we didn't want visitors to be bothered by error pages.
 It turned out that one of my colleagues had set it up a few months ago, and I didn't know of it.
 When a lead saw the empty page, they probably thought the form was submitted just fine, they didn't know there should be a "thank you" page instead.

-We never saw the error happening during testing, because no one (including myself) thought about checking that checkbox: it was only conditionally shown if another checkbox was enabled in a previous step in the form; so the erroneous code never ran during testing.
+Next, we never saw the error happening during testing, because the erroneous code only ran in specific cases, and no one thought about testing those.
+The form itself was unit tested, but not all edge cases were.

-Finally we also weren't automatically notified of errors in production, which meant no one knew about it until the client complained.
+Finally we weren't automatically notified of errors in production, which meant no one knew about it until the client complained.
+At the time, the company didn't do any error monitoring on production, that might seem completely bonkers, but yes: it happens.

 ---